mubashir-rehman/fontchanger/README.md

 - If you would like to donate to me you can do so by going to <a href="https://paypal.me/BBarber61">PayPal</a>

 ## Changelog
+## v2.8.0.0 - 2.2.2020
+* Readd shortcut options.
+* Typos/bug fixes
+* Now when you apply an avfont CURRENT= will show AVfont-<name of font>
+* Add a random option.
+Will apply a random font
+* Add a random avfont option

+## v2.7.0.4 - 1.28.2020
+* Stupid bash doesnt transfer alias between scripts when calling a script within a script

+## v2.7.0.3 - 1.27.2020
+* Fix Busybox issues

+## v2.7.0.2 - 1.27.2020
+* Fix symlink to /sbin in service.sh
+* Add function to setup busybox aliases so commands actually work that dont come stock on some devices

 ## v2.7.0.1 - 1.26.2020
 * Change aliases to Variables for bash